pyomeca/ezc3d/README.md

 ### Navigating through the C3D class
 The C3D class mimics the C3D structures as defined by the standard, that is separated into a `header`, a `parameters` and a `data` class.
 You can get a const-reference to these classes by simply calling their names (see below for more specific examples)

+### Copying the C3D class
+Please not that a copy of a c3d class will results in a shallow copy

 #### Get a value from the header
 To retrieve some information from the header, just call the `header` class and then the specific information you are interested in.
 If for example, you want to get the frame rate of the cameras, you should do as follow:
 ```C++